Murder of Bobbie Jo Stinnett: In popular culture

-The case was described in author Diane Fanning's Baby Be Mine books, and M. William Phelps's Murder in the Heartland.
+The case was described in author Diane Fanning's Baby Be Mine, and M. William Phelps's Murder in the Heartland.
 The case featured in an episode of the true crime series Deadly Women titled "Fatal Obsession", in an episode of the true crime series Solved titled "Life and Death", and in the fifth episode of the documentary series No One Saw a Thing that aired on the Sundance Channel on August 29, 2019.
-The artist Jasper Schalks made a song about the life of Lisa Montgomery titled "the Ballad of Lisa Marie Montgomery".
+The case also helped inspire the novel Deliver Me by Elle Nash where a woman is morbidly obsessed with becoming pregnant.